-Forced-air furnaces, as well as central air-conditioning systems, contain filters to keep the systems running properly.
-By spending a few bucks and taking a few minutes to change filters on a regular basis, you will help the system run efficiently, make your house more comfortable and, depending on the filter, help clean the air.
+Forced-air furnaces and central air-conditioning systems contain filters to keep the systems running properly.
+By spending a few bucks and taking a few minutes to change filters on a regular basis, you'll help the system run efficiently, make your house more comfortable and possibly help clean the air.
 Ignore the filters and you might be in for costly repair bills.

-The filters are necessary because forced-air systems rely on ducts to move the heated and cooled air in the home.
+Filters are necessary in HVAC systems because forced-air systems rely on ducts to move the heated and cooled air in the home.
 When the air returns to the furnace to be conditioned, it contains dust, pet dander and even pollutants like mold spores and bacteria that have to be removed by the filter.

 There are two broad categories of filters:

-- Basic fiberglass or polyester filters are flat, and they are probably the type filters that came with the furnace.
+- Basic fiberglass or polyester filters are flat, and they're probably the type filters that came with the furnace.
 They filter out large particles like dust mites and lint, preventing them from fouling up the equipment.
 Some furnaces use reusable filters that should be washed and reinstalled.

 - Pleated filters are thicker than standard filters and contain more surface area to trap particles.
 These types of filters can trap very small pollutants like bacteria and mold spores.
 Some of the more efficient filters can remove virus carriers and smoke.

-You will need two pieces of information to select a filter: the size of the filter, which is its overall dimensions, and the filtration rating if you want the filter to remove pollutants.
-The filter size is printed on the frame of the filter that is already in place.
-If there is a problem, take the existing filter to the hardware store or home center when you go to buy a new one.
+You need to know the size of the filter, which is its overall dimensions, and the filtration rating if you want the filter to remove pollutants.
+The filter size is printed on the frame of your existing filter.
+If there's a problem, take the existing filter to the hardware store or home center when you buy a new one.

-The filtration rating is a little more complicated.
-Depending on where you shop, you could encounter one of three common rating systems.
-The first was developed by the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).
-ASHRAE is an independent standards-writing organization.
+The filtration rating is a little more complicated with three common rating systems available.
+The first was developed by the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE), an independent standards-writing organization.
 Its system is called MERV, which stands for the Minimum Efficiency Reporting Value.
 MERV ratings go from 1 to 20, but the best residential filtration is in the 5 to 13 range.
 Anything above a 15 is used in hospitals and industrial clean rooms.
 A standard fiberglass filter has a rating of about 4.

-If you shop at The Home Depot, you will find filters labeled with the company's Filter Performance Rating (FPR).
+If you shop at The Home Depot, you'll find filters labeled with the company's Filter Performance Rating (FPR).
 It's simpler than ASHRAE's system with ratings that go from 4 to 10.
 The higher the number the smaller the particles the filter can remove.

 The 3M Company, which makes a lot of filters, has its own rating system.
 It's called the Microparticle Performance Rating (MPR) and runs from 300 to 1900.